LunaticWorld/lunaticworld.github.io/stockdisclosureUS/privacy_policy.md

 - Invite code and reward state associated with the account
 - App account settings stored on the server

 Some records may be retained for a limited period when necessary for security, fraud prevention, legal compliance, backup integrity, or dispute handling.
-Security and fraud-prevention logs may be retained for up to 90 days unless a longer period is required by law.
+Minimal reward-claim records used to prevent repeated welcome or invite reward abuse may be retained for up to 180 days unless a longer period is required by law.

 Anonymous or local-only data can generally be removed by clearing the App data or uninstalling the App from the device.